 Should you fix your car?
 Should you keep a hail-damaged car that’s been totaled?
 Will your rates rise?

 Here are the most common questions we see about hail damage car insurance claims.

 My car was damaged by hail.
 Am I covered?

 You’re covered for hail damage only if you’ve purchased comprehensive insurance coverage, sometimes known as "other than collision," which also covers such hazards as vandalism and theft.

-You will have to pay your deductible amount.
+You will have to pay your comprehensive deductible amount.